codee-com/open-catalog/Checks/PWR074/README.md

-# PWR012: Pass only required fields from derived type as arguments to minimize data movements
+# PWR074: Pass only required fields from derived type as arguments to increase code clarity

 ### Issue

-Pass only used fields from derived data types as arguments to minimize data movements.
+Pass only used fields from derived data types as arguments to increase code clarity.

 ### Actions